gristgouv/.github/CONTRIBUTING.md

 ## Your first contribution

 Never contributed to an open source project before?
-Don't worry ,everyone starts somewhere.
+Don't worry, everyone starts somewhere.
 Here are a few resources to help you get started:

 * [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github), free video series
 * [firsttimersonly.com](https://firsttimersonly.com)